gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/disable.md

 the `/etc/gitswarm/gitswarm.rb` file.
 Projects that have disabled Helix mirroring should display 'Previously mirrored in Helix'.

+> **Note:** Your GitSwarm user account must either be an admin account, or you
+> must have at least master-level permissions for the project on which you are
+> attempting to enable mirroring.

 To disable Helix mirroring for a project:

 1.  **Visit the project's settings page.**